integrated-land-simulator/model_description/descript/lake.md

 | lake ice concentration        | $R_{IcLk}$                        | GRICR    |

 *The comments for some variables say "soil", but this is because the program was adapted from a land surface scheme, and has no particular meaning.*
+-->

 Downward radiative fluxes are not directly dependent on the condition of the lake surface, and their observed values are simply specified to drive the model.
 Shotwave emission from the lake surface is negligible, so the upward part of the shortwave radiative flux is accounted for solely by reflection of the incoming downward flux.
 Let $\alpha_{Lk,SW}$ be the lake surface albedo for shortwave radiation.
-The upward shortwave radiative flux is represented by
+The upward shortwave radiative flux ($SW^\uparrow$) is represented by

 $$
 	SW^\uparrow = - \alpha_{Lk,SW} SW^\downarrow
 $$

-where $\alpha_{Lk,SW}$ is lake surface albedo for shortwave radiation in the ice-free area.
+where $SW^\downarrow$ is the downward shortwave radiation flux, and $\alpha_{Lk,SW}$ is lake surface albedo for shortwave radiation in the ice-free area, respectively.
 On the other hand, the upward longwave radiative flux has both reflection of the incoming flux and emission from the lake surface.
 Let $\alpha_{Lk}$ be the lake surface albedo for longwave radiation and $\epsilon$ be emissivity of the lake surface relative to the black body radiation.
 The upward shortwave radiative flux is represented by

 $$
 	LW^\uparrow = - \alpha_{Lk} LW^\downarrow + \epsilon \sigma T_s ^4
 $$

-where $\sigma$ is the Stefan-Boltzmann constant and $T_s$ is surface temprature.
+where $\sigma$ is the Stefan-Boltzmann constant, and $T_s$ is surface temprature, respectively.
 If lake ice exists, snow or lake ice temperature is considered by fractions.
 When radiative equilibrium is assumed, emissivity becomes identical to co-albedo:

 $$
 	\epsilon = 1 - \alpha_{Lk}